Skip to main content

 City National Bank, 555 S. Flower Street, Los Angeles, CA 90071

-When a City National account holder passes away, the next step depends on how the accounts were set up.
-Accounts with beneficiary designations or trust ownership transfer outside of probate.
-Accounts titled solely in the deceased's name require the estate's legal representative to work with City National's Investments & Trust Services (1-800-708-8881) to access and distribute the funds.
+After a City National account holder dies, accounts with beneficiary designations or trust ownership transfer to the designated recipients without probate.
+Solely-owned accounts require the estate's representative to contact City National's Investments & Trust Services at 1-800-708-8881 with the proper legal authority documents.

-Gather the account holder's full name, date of birth, and any known account or policy numbers before contacting City National.
-A certified death certificate is the primary document required to start any claim.
+Before contacting City National, have the account holder's full name, date of birth, and any available account numbers ready.
+A certified death certificate is required to initiate the claim.

 Deposit, investment & retirement accounts

-Here is the step-by-step death claim process at City National:
+The death claim process at City National works as follows:

 Filing a claim